All Episodes

 We'll also get your calls in here, and we'll be dipping in and out of this hearing throughout the day.

-But I did not recuse myself from defending my honor against scurrilous and false allegations.
+I recuse myself from any investigation into the campaign for president, but I did not recuse myself from defending my honor against scurrilous and false allegations.

-At all times throughout the course of the campaign, the confirmation process, and since becoming attorney general, I have dedicated myself to the highest standards.
+At all times, throughout the course of the campaign, the confirmation process, and since becoming Attorney General, I have dedicated myself to the highest standards.

-The question is, Mr. Comey said that there were matters with respect to the recusal that were problematic and he couldn't talk about them.
+Question is: Mr. Comey said that there were matters with respect to the recusal that were problematic and he couldn't talk about them.

 What are they?